Liberating a Continent: John Paul II and the Fall of Communism

-Liberating a Continent: John Paul II and the Fall of Communism is a David Naglieri documentary about the role Pope John Paul II played in the demise of the U.S.S.R., the end of Communism in Poland, and lifting the Iron Curtain.
+Liberating a Continent: John Paul II and the Fall of Communism is a 2018 David Naglieri documentary about the role Pope John Paul II played in the demise of the Soviet Union (USSR), the end of Communism in Poland, and lifting the Iron Curtain.
 It is narrated by Jim Caviezel, his fourth narration of a documentary regarding the Catholic faith and the second of which is about John Paul II.
 It is directed by David Naglieri, who has also directed John Paul II in Ireland a Plea for Peace and John Paul II in America: Uniting a Continent.
 The former was the first documentary Caviezel narrates that deals with John Paul II.
-It portrays the 9 day visit to Poland the Pope made in 1979, where he influenced the Solidarność movement.
+It portrays the nine day visit to Poland the Pope made in 1979, where he influenced the Solidarność movement.
 It also documents John Paul II's role in the movement to end martial law as declared by leaders of Poland, positing that his meetings with Communist leaders of Poland changed the course of history.